Frequently Asked Questions

 What is the main argument in the SEO vs GEO debate?

 The main argument is that framing SEO and GEO as opposing forces is misleading.
-The search landscape has expanded, with buyers using traditional search engines, AI chatbots, and platforms like Reddit and YouTube for research.
-The debate should focus on adapting to this broader set of research behaviors rather than choosing one over the other.
-(Source: Salespeak Blog, March 17, 2026)
+The search landscape has expanded—people use traditional search engines like Google, but also AI tools like ChatGPT, Perplexity, Reddit, and YouTube for research.
+The debate should focus on adapting to this broader set of buyer behaviors rather than choosing one approach over the other. (source)

-Why is the 'vs' framing between SEO and GEO problematic?
+Why is the 'vs' framing between SEO and GEO considered problematic?

 What are the three main camps in the SEO vs GEO debate?